brickbots/PiFinder/docs/source/user_guide.rst

 .. image:: images/user_guide/object_list_sort_docs.png

-By default, lists are sorted in natural order... usually the order they appear in catalogs.
+By default, lists are sorted in STANDARD order... usually the order they appear in catalogs.
 You can choose another sort order such as NEAREST by pressing the arrow key indicated.
 Sorting by NEAREST puts the object which is closest to your current telescope position at the top of the list.